 Renew Your Judgment

-Judgments don’t last forever.
-Instead, they usually have a shelf life of between 5 to 20 years depending on the state.
+Judgments don't last forever.
+Instead, they usually have a shelf life of between 5 to 20 years, depending on the state.
 Sometimes you need more time to collect, however.
-If you do, be sure to renew the judgment (and any recorded liens) before the judgment expires.
+If you do, renew the Judgment (and any recorded liens) before the Judgment expires.
 Financial situations change.
-Even if you can’t collect now, the debtor might get a great job, build equity in a house, or receive an inheritance.
-And, the longer it takes to collect, the more your judgment will be worth because the accumulating interest adds up.
-So until you've collected your judgment, keep tabs on the debtor.
-It’s not unusual to end up with a big payout years down the road.
+Even if you can't collect now, the Debtor might get a great job, build equity in a house, or receive an inheritance.
+And, the longer it takes to collect, the more your Judgment will be worth because the accumulating interest adds up.
+So until you've collected your Judgment, keep tabs on the Debtor.
+It's not unusual to end up with a big payout years down the road.